mhackeroni/mhackeroni.github.io/archive/_posts/2020-12-05-hitcon2020-all-writeups.md

    exactly 10.

-There are also other checks made by the program, but we did not get reverse those, because in the meantime we were writing a simple Python solver using [`z3`](https://pypi.org/project/z3-solver/), adding one check at the time and testing the result.
+There are also other checks made by the program, but we did not get reverse those, because in the meantime we we were writing a simple Python solver using [`z3`](https://pypi.org/project/z3-solver/), adding one check at the time and testing the result.
 After the 6th check above, our input got accepted by the program and it spit out the flag.

+### The solution

 Complete solution: